-?
-Document your research data quiz

-There are 6 questions to answer.
-After you answer a question, click the arrow to move to the next question.

-An interactive H5P element has been excluded from this version of the text.
-You can view it online here:
+7 Document your research data quiz There are 6 next quest 5 questions to answer.
+After you answer a question, click the arrow to move to the ion. Ŧ An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://uq.pressbooks.pub/digital-essentials-document-research-data/?p=72#h5p-4

-https://uq.pressbooks.pub/digital-essentials-document-research-data/?p=72#h5p-4

-Note for Teaching staff: You can embed the module and the H5P quiz in your courses.
+Note for Teaching staff: You can download and embed both the module and H5P quiz in your course.